jetpilots/jet/docs/f+cmds.md

 `modules`    | All your source code modules, hierarchically organized.
 `programs` | Your programs.
 Programs may "`use`" whichever modules they need.
 `docs` | Documentation for your source code.
 `dependencies` | External projects on which this project depends.
-Each external project must be an F+ project folder, for which the source code is available.
+Each external project must be an jet project folder, for which the source code is available.
 `tests` | Tests for your modules and programs.
 `build` |
 - `.fpb` | Hidden -- temporary build files, `.o` files, etc. Excluded from git.